cryptoben/eleventy/content/blog/4th-invite/4th-invite.md

 <img width="200" alt="girl-bunny-real" src="girl-bunny-real.png" />
 <img width="300" alt="girl-bunny-cartoon" src="girl-bunny-cartoon.png" />

-My prompt was: `Show her and the bunny in a cartoonish animation way.` The result was the image to the right.
+My prompt was:

+> Show her and the bunny in a cartoonish animation way.

+The result was the image to the right.

 Although the image turned out well, I wanted a different background.
 ChatGPT allows me to recompose the photo with a prompt, so when I wanted the character in a golfcourse, the result was pretty good.

 <img width="700" alt="girl-bunny-golfcourse" src="https://github.com/user-attachments/assets/5ef514be-1c67-4da9-b39b-348070ec31cb" />

-The reason why I didn’t use VEO 2 for animating, was because even simple tasks like walking into a garden could be hard for it to create.
+The reason why I didn’t use Veo 2 for animating, was because even simple tasks like walking into a garden could be hard for it to create.
 To make sure there was less variation and more accuracy, I "keyframed" an initial scene with ChatGPT assistance, so I could more quickly get the character and background I wanted.

 ## Image ➡️ Veo 2
 Once I finished animating all my family members, I inserted the image into Veo 2 (because Veo 3 doesn’t allow frames to video when creating), and created a prompt for different activities.
-The rest was pretty straightforward, and I only needed to edit the prompts of a few videos, to make the instructions more clear for VEO 2 to understand.
+The rest was pretty straightforward, and I only needed to edit the prompts of a few videos, to make the instructions more clear for Veo 2 to understand.

-Throughout this process, I also tried using VEO 2 Quality instead of VEO 2 Fast, and although the quality version takes a little longer to load, the scenes make more sense.
+Throughout this process, I also tried using Veo 2 Quality instead of Veo 2 Fast, and although the quality version takes a little longer to load, the scenes make more sense.
 For instance, when I wanted to create a clip where my sister roasted a marshmallow, the Fast version couldn’t create that.
 But, when I used Quality, it created a video in one go.

 <img width="300" alt="marshmellow-fast" src="marshmellow-fast.png" />  <img width="300" alt="marshmellow-quality" src="marshmellow-quality.png" />